Decimal Day: Validity of old coins

 Along with a few other non-circulating coins, sovereigns (including half, double and quintuple sovereigns) survived decimalisation, and remain legal tender to date, though they have far greater worth as bullion coins and as numismatic collectibles than their face value.

-All predecimal coins, except for certain non-circulating coins such as crowns, sovereigns and double florins which were explicitly excluded from demonetisation, are now no longer legal tender.
+All pre-decimal coins, except for certain non-circulating coins such as crowns, sovereigns and double florins which were explicitly excluded from demonetisation, are now no longer legal tender.
 Several other pre-decimal coins remained in circulation beyond 1971 (see below), but have now all been withdrawn following changes to the standards and specifications of circulating coinage.

 Sixpences

 The sixpence (6d), worth exactly 21/2p, was withdrawn in June 1980.
 This enabled the withdrawal of the decimal half-penny coin in 1984.

 Shillings and florins

 Shillings and florins, together with their same sized 5p and 10p coin equivalents, coexisted in circulation as valid currency until the early 1990s.
 In theory, this would have included coins dating back to 1816, but in practice, the oldest were dated 1947, as older coins contained silver, meaning the value of their metal was worth more than their nominal value.

 The coins were withdrawn when smaller 5p and 10p coins were introduced in 1990 and 1992 respectively.
 The demonetisation of the larger-size 50p in 1998 means that there are now no sterling coins in everyday circulation dated earlier than 1971.